suchialex/CINS3002-CW06/instructions.md

      Assignment Instructions
   </summary>

-  1. This is a part of the project to validate user input to manage product inventory - each product record has four data elements,
+  1. This is a part of the project to validate user input to manage product inventory - each product record has four comma separated data elements,
      - Product ID
      - Product Name
      - Product Price